alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

   :align: center
   ```

-- Click on the storage-account backup instance.
+- Click on the storage-account backup instance
-- Select a point in the past to restore to and click `Restore`.
+- Select a point in the past to restore to and click `Restore`

   ```{image} administrator_guide/backup_select_restore_time_blobs.png
   :alt: Selecting blob backup restore point